dannyurru/eco395m-midterm-ctrlfc/README.md

-# Project Goals
+# Project Goal
-We want to collect the data from the Big 5 football leagues from 2003 to 2023 inclusive and use the data to create a "Team Strength" measure we can use to compare between leagues.
+We want to collect the data from the Big 5 football leagues from 2003 to 2023 inclusive and use the data to create a " Relative Team Strength" (RTS) measure we can use to compare between leagues.
+We can use the RTS to compare the competitiveness of each season within leagues, and to standarize teams in order to measure across leagues.

+# Data Collection
 To collect the data for the Big 5 football leagues, we used the following five links:

 Italy: https://www.espn.com/soccer/standings/_/league/ita.1/season/2003